 The final price would carry additional 20% charge for private prescription, for example for Omeprazole 20mg/5ml the final price would be £44.37 + £8.87 (VAT) + 20% private mark-up = £63.89 for 150ml.

-In the context of this post, the only alternative forms for Omeprazole liquid, are the dispersible and orodispersible tablet formulations.
+In the context of this post, the only alternative forms for Omeprazole liquid are the dispersible and orodispersible tablet formulations.

 Dispersible and orodispersible tablets

-In practice, dispersible formulation of Omeprazole tablets are sometimes prescribed instead of Omeprazole liquid.
+In practice, dispersible formulation of Omeprazole tablets is sometimes prescribed instead of Omeprazole liquid.
 When placed in water, dispersible tablets dissolve to give a solution, which can be given to babies or toddlers according to the prescribed dose.

 The following dispersible preparation of Omeprazole tablets are available: